lee-zhg/intro-machine-learning/ModelBuild-Code.md

 1. After a few seconds, the notebook becomes `Trusted`.

-3.9 Follow the instructions in the notebook to complete the exercise.
+1. Follow the instructions in the notebook to complete the exercise.

-1. The notebook will load, use the instructions in the notebook by running through the cells.
 Click the `(►) Run` button to start stepping through the notebook.

 >> **Important** when the code in a cell is still running, the label to the left changes to **In [\*]**.
 Do **not** continue to the next cell until the code is finished running.